 - Oxygen-independent: involves lysosomal enzymes such as acidic hydrolases and lysozyme

-- Mechanism involves two ways of activating macrophages
+- There are two possible ways of activating macrophages:

-Granulomatous inflammation is a distinct type of chronic inflammation that is characterized by the formation of in the affected tissue.
-If the immune system is unable to completely eliminate a foreign substance (e.g., persistent pathogen, foreign body), the resulting granulomatous inflammation attempts to wall off the foreign substance within granulomas without completely degrading or eradicating it.
+- When the immune system is unable to completely eliminate a foreign stimulus (e.g., persistent pathogen, foreign body, infections such as TB, immune-mediated diseases), the resulting granulomatous inflammation attempts to wall off the foreign substance within granulomas without completely degrading or eradicating it.

 - Infections (most common cause)